moogacs/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 ## Example

-The following is an example of remote plugin execution.
+This section provides an example of remote plugin execution.

 We'll use the [buf.build/demolab/theweather](https://buf.build/demolab/theweather) module hosted on the BSR as the input source.
 You can also use local Protobuf files, but for this example we'll use a hosted module to illustrate remote plugin execution.

 A remote plugin can have a version specified, as is done below, or it can be omitted, if you want to always use the latest version of the plugin.

-Create a template file with the following contents:
+Create a template file with these contents:

 <Tabs
   groupId="language-selection"